09/06/2014 12:00 AM

 The most important consideration for any garden which is likely to home pets, particularly dogs, is to make sure that it’s securely fenced in.
 Relying on existing planting or dilapidated fencing is simply a challenge to most four legged friends, who given half the chance, will find a way out of anything less than a 100% dog proof fence.

-A design featuring closely fitted panels such as Featherboard or Tongue and Groove will obviously create a dense barrier, which even the most mischievous mutt would find hard to penetrate but not all properties will suit this style of fencing.
-Classic Palisade picket fencing is a highly popular choice for a garden setting but be sure to check that there is no room for any pets to dig their way out from under the bottom of the pales.
+A design featuring closely fitted panels such as Featherboard or Tongue and Groove will obviously create a dense barrier, which even the most mischievous hound would find hard to penetrate but not all properties will suit this style of fencing.
+Classic Palisade picket fencing is a highly popular choice for a garden setting, especially front gardens, but be sure to check that there is no room for any pets to dig their way out from under the bottom of the pales.
 A more open design such as Jaktop or post and rail will require additional wire stock fencing at the base to prevent any attempted escapes.
 Be aware that fencing which still provides a view into the garden can sometimes draw attention to valuable items – including pets – which the opportunist thief might consider as easy pickings.

 Secure Garden Gates